 Chances are you’ve seen photos of the brilliant blue waters that define Sicily.
 However, the dreamy Italian island is much more than just a beautiful coastline—in addition to the beaches, travelers to the region fall in love with Sicily’s delicious food, quaint villages and great people.
 Recently, New York travel photographer Matt Dutile was commissioned by Endless Vacation to travel around Sicily and make images that showcases the island’s unique culture.
-Matt’s photos, which appear in the fall issue of Endless Vacation, showcase traditional Italian hospitality (click here to see the full spread).
+Matt’s photos, which appear in the fall issue of Endless Vacation, showcase traditional Italian hospitality.
 I caught up with Matt a few days ago to hear more about the trip and the shoot.
 Read more below!

 How did you get involved with this project?

 I’ve been working with the team at Endless Vacation for around two years now.
 I’m fortunate that it’s always a great collaboration, and that they keep calling me back for more assignments.
 This particularly trip was around 10 days covering a few locations along the northern coasts of Sicily.
 These are the kind of assignments you’re in this business for.
 Italy is a favorite destination of mine, and Sicily is this amazing micro-culture of it and surrounding Mediterranean countries.
 Travel photography is my true passion, and I consider my style to be very warm and inviting.
 I want people to experience that same enthusiasm I have when traveling.
 That tone is a great fit with the direction of Endless Vacation.

 Were there any challenges involved with this project?